seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IACHIMO**
 O, I must, madam:
 Therefore I shall beseech you, if you please
-To greet your lord with writing, do’t to-night:
+To greet your lord with writing, do't to-night:
 I have outstood my time; which is material
 To the tender of our present.

 **IMOGEN**
 I will write.
 Send your trunk to me; it shall safe be kept,
 And truly yielded you.
-You’re very welcome.
+You're very welcome.

 *Exeunt*

 ## ACT II

 ### SCENE I. Britain.
-Before Cymbeline’s palace.
+Before Cymbeline's palace.

 *Enter CLOTEN and two Lords*

 **CLOTEN**
 Was there ever man had such luck! when I kissed the
 jack, upon an up-cast to be hit away!
 I had a
-hundred pound on’t: and then a whoreson jackanapes
+hundred pound on't: and then a whoreson jackanapes
 must take me up for swearing; as if I borrowed mine
 oaths of him and might not spend them at my pleasure.